suessflorian/postgres-logical-replication/README.md

 -rw------- 1 postgres postgres 16777216 Oct 17 23:41 000000010000000000000002.partial
 ```

-Although this is just simple archiving, you will see how this is an important concept to know about when it comes to general archiving, backing up and interestingly, the fundamental tool behind: [DB replication](https://www.postgresql.org/docs/14/runtime-config-replication.html).
+Although this is just simple archiving, you will see how this is an important concept to know about when it comes to general archiving, backing up and interestingly, the fundamental tool behind [DB replication](https://www.postgresql.org/docs/14/runtime-config-replication.html).

 ## Replication Servers

-Colloquially known as [replication slots](https://www.postgresql.org/docs/9.4/catalog-pg-replication-slots.html), are mechanisms that more formally wrap `pg_receivewal` that offers easy replication connections with the aim of providing a consistent interface among replication connectors.
+Colloquially known as [replication slots](https://www.postgresql.org/docs/9.4/catalog-pg-replication-slots.html), are mechanisms that more formally stream WAL files compared to `pg_receivewal` that offers easy replication connections with the aim of providing a consistent interface among replication connectors.

 You can create these replication slots via